Puma Spotlight 2019-20 Skip To Main Content

 Marlo with plaque for swimming award

 Peak to Peak students and staff members participating in the National Alliance rocket launch were featured on the local news.
+Watch the CBS video or Read more in the Daily Camera article.

 Paige Burns (12th grade) received a grant to help middle school girls learn about coding.
 She and several other local high school students took time this summer to teach classes to middle school students.
+Read the full story in the Times Call article.

 MOP P2P_2019 Winners